-1. To create the local inserver directory, navigate to the desired base location on the local machine, and enter mkdir inserver.

-Note The local directories on all of the machines in your environment should be in the same location due to the odbc.ini configuration settings.

-- 2. To create the shared inserver directory, navigate to the desired base shared location, and enter mkdir inserver. - 3.
-Copy the local <ImageNow-Server-Active-Active-Local>.tar.gz into the local inserver directory you created, replacing <filename> with the name of your Perceptive Content Server file. - 4.
-Copy the shared <ImageNow-Server-Active-Active-Shared>.tar.gz into the shared inserver directory you created, replacing <filename> with the name of your Perceptive Content Server file. - 5.
-Navigate to the local inserver directory and then type tar -xzvf <ImageNow-Server-Active-Active-Act - 6.
+- To create the local inserver directory, navigate to the desired base location on the local machine, and enter mkdir inserver. - Note The local directories on all of the machines in your environment should be in the same location due to the odbc.ini configuration settings. - To create the shared inserver directory, navigate to the desired base shared location, and enter mkdir inserver. - 3.
+Copy the local <!mageNow-Server-Active-Active-Local>.tar.gz into the local inserver directory you created, replacing <filename> with the name of your Perceptive Content Server file. - 4.
+Copy the shared < ImageNow-Server-Active-Active-Shared>.tar.gz into the shared inserver directory you created, replacing < filename> with the name of your Perceptive Content Server file. - 5.
+Navigate to the local inserver directory and then type tar -xzvf <ImageNow-Server-Active-Active-Local>.tar.gz to extract all the packaged files for the local machine. - 6.
 To extract all the packaged files for the shared machine, type tar -xzvf <ImageNow-Server-Active-Active-Shared>.tar.gz. - 7.
 Open the environment.ini configuration file.
 Create this file if it does not exist. - 8.
 In the environment.ini file, update the following settings. - [Directory Locations] - CONTENTDIR=[location of the shared files] this is the same shared inserver directory where you extracted the <ImageNow-Server-Active-Active-Shared>.tar.gz file. - 9.
 Execute the following command.